 It also allows you to make and receive calls more easily without having to play around with the controls on your steering wheel or display, which may take your eyes off the road.

 Android Auto is also compatible with messaging apps like Facebook, WhatsApp, and even Skype now, so you can stay in contact with everyone you need whenever you’re on the road.

 You can access lots of different apps that are compatible with Android Auto by searching on the Google Play Store on your cell phone.

 There are lots of different categories of apps that are compatible with Android Auto including social media apps, messenger apps, streaming services, and lots more to keep you and your passengers entertained while you are driving.

 If you are worried about being detached from your cell while you are driving then Android Auto removes this worry because Android Auto is compatible with most messenger apps.

-There are also lots of apps which you can use to safely entertain yourself while you drive.
-If you like to stream music then you will be happy to hear that Android Auto is compatible with Spotify, Pandora, Amazon Music and a lot of radio apps.
+There are also lots of apps that you can use to safely entertain yourself while you drive.
+If you like to stream music then you will be happy to hear that Android Auto is compatible with Spotify, Pandora, Amazon Music, and a lot of radio apps.

 If you prefer to listen to audiobooks while you drive then you can also safely do this with Android Auto as it has apps that are compatible with Google Play Books, and Audible.